microsoft/vscode-docs/docs/editor/github-copilot.md

 ![First response from Copilot for a function to calculate Fibonacci numbers](images/artificial-intelligence/fibonacci-first.png)

-Maybe you're prefer a solution that doesn't use recursion:
+Maybe you prefer a solution that doesn't use recursion:

 ![Ask Copilot to not use recursion and new result](images/artificial-intelligence/fibonacci-second.png)